frrahat/quran-words/README.md

 - Sqlite for databases

 ## Setup and Run
-Need to a create a virtual env first for python
+Need to create a virtual env first for python and activate that

 To setup dependencies for both frontend and backend
 ```sh